Showing posts with label psychology. Show all posts

 Jouissance, is on the other side of desire.
 In clinical practice, it's "that which returns to the same place".
 In Freud, repetition.

 Imagine swimming in a turquoise -colored beach, the sun warmly touching your skin, the waves and the beauty of that moment; A true pleasure for some of us.
 Now imagine that you are somehow in the middle of the ocean and you can't see the sand.
-That's no longer a pleasure and the place where you want to be, far.
+That's no longer a pleasure and the place where you want to be is now too far.

 Now, let's consider a clinical example to further illustrate the concept of jouissance :